zorael/lu/README.md

 API documentation can be found [here](https://lu.dpldocs.info).

 * [`meld.d`](source/lu/meld.d): Combining two structs/classes of the same type into a union set of their members' values.
 Also works with arrays and associative arrays.
-A melding strategy can be supplied as a template parameter for fine-tuning behaviour, but in general non-init values overwrite init ones.
+A melding strategy can be supplied as a template parameter for fine-tuning behaviour, but in general non-`.init` values overwrite `.init` ones.

 ```d
 // Aggregate